jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 * I put my mypy config in ~/.mypy.ini

 ## Honorable Mentions

+There are applications that were either neck-and-neck with other ones, or I use very infrequently, or I used to use but no longer do.
+I generally still think they're worth checking out.

 [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)
 * Free and feels like VSCode in many ways